“See how He loved [Them].”

 our once-city-home /

-i never bothered to count the stairs
+i never even bothered to count those stairs

-and, all them chances
+and, all them chances.